dylanjcastillo/tidydataset/README.md

-#run_analysis.R
+#tidyup_dataset.R

 This script was designed to download, extract, tidy up and summarize part of the "Human Activity Recognition Using Smartphones Dataset Version 1.0" made by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.
+This repository was created as an assignment for the Data Science Specialization from Johns Hopkins University and Coursera.

 #How it works